Co-op Conversations

 The Fredeen Lecture is hosted annually and features the research of the most recent recipient of the Hartley and Margaret Fredeen Scholarship in Co-operative Studies.
 This scholarship is offered annually to a student who is conducting research on co-operatives, either entering or continuing studies in a master's or doctoral program at the University of Saskatchewan.

-The 2023 Fredeen Lecture (featuring Sarah Firby)
+The 2024 Fredeen Lecture (featuring Eylin Jorge Coto)

 Past lectures can be found here: Past Fredeen Lecture.